 Carriageway sealing: A quick, cost effective method of preventative maintenance by extending the lifespan of the existing road surface by enriching the asphalt and preventing water ingress.
 The material sets rapidly in all but the very warmest weather conditions and the process is normally completed within hours.
-Works scheduled to take place in August, start dates to be confirmed.
+Works completed in:

 - Halstock Crescent